Mendel Khatayevich

-Mendel Markovich Khatayevich (Мендель Маркович Хатаевич; 3 October 1893 – 30 October 1937) was a Soviet politician.
-17 March 1937 was 2nd Secretary of the Communist Party (Bolsheviks) of Ukraine.
+Mendel Markovich Khatayevich (Мендель Маркович Хатаевич; 3 October 1893 – 30 October 1937) was a Soviet politician. was Second Secretary of the Communist Party (Bolsheviks) of Ukraine.
 He was one of the main organizers of collectivization in the Ukrainian Soviet Socialist Republic, which caused the death by starvation of millions of people.

-Born in Gomel (in present-day Belarus) in 1893, the son of a Jewish merchant.
-Khatayevich joined the Bolshevik faction Russian Social Democratic Labour Party in 1913.
+Born in Gomel (in present-day Belarus) in 1893, the son of a merchant.
+Khatayevich joined the Bolshevik faction of the Russian Social Democratic Labour Party in 1913.
 Arrested in 1914, he was exiled to Angara.
 Released from exile by the February Revolution, he returned to Gomel, but in 1918, was transferred to Samara, where he was taken prisoner by anti-Bolshevik troops, and tortured so badly that his right hand was paralysed, but he survived and was rescued when the city was recaptured by the Red Army.
-From November 1918, he held a succession of party post in Gomel, Odessa, Moscow, and the Tatar Republic.
+From November 1918, he held a succession of party posts in Gomel, Odesa, Moscow, and the Tatar Republic.
 In 1930, he was elected a member of the Central Committee of the Communist Party of the Soviet Union.